Skip to main content

 TraceComputed from your agent’s OpenTelemetry spansCustom Trace · LLM / STT / TTS Time to First Byte · LLM Token Usage · Tool Call Count · STT Word Error Rate (+ Audio Upload)

-Beyond the built-in metrics, you can author your own — LLM judge prompts, regex checks, tool-call rules, metadata fields, and custom trace extractions.
-See Metric Prompting Guide for prompt-writing technique, template variables, transcript scope, and trace context, and the Metric Types pages for what each metric does.
+Beyond the built-ins, you can author your own metrics — LLM judge prompts, regex checks, tool-call rules, metadata fields, and custom trace extractions.